 Monetary Policy without Moving Interest Rates: The Fed Non-Yield Shock

 Existing high-frequency monetary policy shocks explain surprisingly little variation in stock prices and exchange rates around FOMC announcements.
 Further, both of these asset classes display heightened volatility relative to non-announcement times.
 We use a heteroskedasticity-based procedure to estimate a “Fed non-yield shock”, which is orthogonal to yield changes and is identified from excess volatility in the S&P 500 and various dollar exchange rates.
-A positive non-yield shock raises stock prices in the U.S. and around the globe, and depreciates the dollar against all major currencies.
-The non-yield shock is essentially uncorrelated with previous monetary policy shocks and its effects are large in comparison.
-Its strong effects on the VIX and other risk-related measures point towards a dominant risk premium channel.
-We show that the non-yield shock can be related to Fed communications and that its existence has implications for the identification of structural monetary policy shocks.
+The non-yield shock has large effects on global markets, with a positive non-yield shock raising U.S. and foreign stock prices, depreciating the dollar, and increasing commodity prices.
+At the same time, the shock leaves global yields unaffected.
+Further results indicate that the non-yield shock transmits mostly through risk premia.
+The existence of the non-yield shock generally has implications for how monetary policy shocks can be identified, raising concerns about the validity of many common approaches.